glors8/Customer-Behavior-Analysis/README.md

 - How many items do users typically buy per order?
 - Which products tend to be the first added to the cart?

----

-## 📝 Deliverables

-- Clean, commented, and well-structured Jupyter Notebook
-- Visualizations with proper titles, labels, and `plt.show()` included
-- Markdown explanations for each finding
-- Final insights that help understand Instacart customer behavior

----